HosseinAgha/persian-katex-plugin/Readme.md

+## this is work in progress until the katex api finalizes

 This is a [KaTeX](https://github.com/Khan/KaTeX) plugin that adds support for Persian math formulas to KaTeX.
 It adds following to the KaTeX: